jump-group/avacy-wp/readme.md

 Avacy is utilized whenever users provide consent through forms or interactions on your WordPress site.
 The plugin sends this consent data to Avacy's servers for storage and processing.

 #### Avacy Service Link
-For more information about Avacy and its features, visit Avacy's [https://avacysolution.com/](website).
+For more information about Avacy and its features, visit Avacy's [website](https://avacysolution.com/).

 #### Avacy Terms of Use and Privacy Policies
-Before integrating Avacy with this plugin, please review the Avacy [https://avacy.eu/terms-and-conditions](Terms of Use) and [https://api.avacy.eu/jumpgroup/privacypolicy/14/it](Privacy Policy) to understand how your data is handled and what responsibilities you have as a user of their service.
+Before integrating Avacy with this plugin, please review the Avacy [Terms of use](https://avacy.eu/terms-and-conditions) and [Privacy Policy](https://api.avacy.eu/jumpgroup/privacypolicy/14/it) to understand how your data is handled and what responsibilities you have as a user of their service.

 We welcome your feedback and suggestions to improve the functionality of the plugin.